April 2018 Lawn Diary

 Don't start applying weed killer to the whole lawn just yet as many more weeds will come through over the next month or so.
 Plan on treating individual weeds with a Ready to Use Weed Killer or manually removing any obvious large weeds now.
 If there are too many, treat the whole lawn at the end of April or into May about two or more weeks after fertilising.

-This hasn't been too bad a winter for moss but it is still where a lot of your effort should go if your lawn has suffered from heavy moss infestations.
+This winter has been failrly wet and dull so a lot of moss about so this is where a lot of your effort should go if your lawn has suffered from heavy moss infestations.
 If you've been following our Moss Control Advice and the Lawn Diary you'll be up to speed with your lawn care programme.
 We did add an article to Lawn Care Advice last month based on what you were telling us up and down the country: not only did you confirm serious problems with moss but many were experiencing quite severe thinning of the grass.
 Here's the link to the article incase you missed it last month: Spring Lawn Repairs

 This month is the best month for attacking the moss as the grass will soon be growing well.
 If you are just applying a ferrous sulphate based moss killer to control moss growth, then you can get on with it sooner rather than later but after you've done a medium to high cut on the lawn.
 This means you won't need to mow for a while after application and you'll have uncovered some moss giving better exposure to your treatment.